ThisDayToday/ThisDay/README.md

 - [x] User can Login & Register
     - [ ] User takes quick interest quiz when first registering
+    - [x] User can register a new profile
+    - [ ] User can choose and upload a new profile/background picture
 - [x] User can view feed
 - [ ] User can view event detail activity
 - [ ] User can check-in to events through feed or event detail
 - [ ] User can share events
 - [x] User can create their own event
+    - [x] Connected to Back4App
+    - [ ] User can choose a date for their event
 - [x] User has access to their profile
     - [ ] User can edit their location, profile picture, username
-    - [ ] User profile contains check-in events
+    - [x] User profile contains checked-in events
 - [ ] User can check-in to an event
 - [ ] User can Logout
 - [ ] User can view events while not connected to internet (persistence)
+- [x] User can view a list of popular events
+- [x] User can view a list of events being attended by their friends

 **Issues to be completed before implementing User Stories**
 - [x] Set up Back4App database
 - [x] Set up XML layouts
 - [x] Begin connecting XMLs to classes

 **Optional Nice to Have Features**